LOCATION FUQUAY NC+AL FL GA SC

 Texture (fine-earth fraction)--loamy coarse sand, loamy sand, sandy loam, or fine sandy loam

-Bt or Btc horizon (where present):
+Bt or Btc horizon (if it occurs):

 Color--hue of 7.5YR to 2.5Y, value of 4 to 6, and chroma of 4 to 8